 The MOSAICS Missouri Festival for the Arts runs from 4:00 to 9:00 pm on Friday, September 18th; 11:00 am to 9:00 pm on Saturday, September 19th; and 11:00 am to 5:00 pm on Sunday, September 20th.
 The three-day festival includes:

-- More than 100 juried artists from across the state, region and country will exhibit, discuss, and sell artwork.
-Artists from 18 states will be present.
-Paintings, sculptures, photography, glass, jewelry, metal and woodworking are just a sample of the 16 media represented.
-Five Thousand dollars in cash prizes is awarded to participating artists.
+- 100 juried artists from across the state, region and country will exhibit, discuss, and sell artwork.
+Artists from across the country will be present.
+Paintings, sculptures, photography, glass, jewelry, metal and woodworking are just a sample of the varied art mediums represented. $5,000 dollars in cash prizes is awarded to participating artists.

 - A Performance Stage will showcase a variety of performing artists from across the region offering traditional favorites and eclectic stylings.

-- Children’s Village, located on the 400 block of North Main Street in Historic St. Charles, will provide.
-Hands-On Art experiences for children of all ages.
+- Children’s Village, located on the 400 block of North Main Street in Historic St. Charles, will provide hands-on art experiences for children of all ages.
 Children will work with adults to create their own unique memento of the Festival.
+Sponsored by Mercy Kids

 - Mentor Me Exhibition Mentor Me is a program recognizing regional art teachers, students and school districts for their arts programming and the exhibition includes artwork from both students and their teachers.
 The Governor of Missouri has supported and recognized the Mentor Me program for the past 19 years, and participating students and teachers all receive a Certificate of Participation.
 The Mentor Me Exhibition is located in the Foundry Art Centre.